itteco/iframely-wordpress/iframely/readme.txt

 == Frequently Asked Questions ==

+= Oh, the Facebook! =

+Yes, Iframely knows the embed codes for Facebook posts, photos and videos.
+However, some of the posts can be private and not accesssible to our parsers.
+For those, we can not convert the URL into embed code.
+Also, Facebook pages and events don't have native embed codes and so Iframely doesn't support these too.

+= I thought Iframely will wrap my URL into iframe? =

+That's not a purpose of the plugin.
+Iframely works with original URLs and will detect the frame's `src` itself.
+If you just want to use `<iframe>`, switch your editor to HTML format and past iframe code in there.

 = How do I resize my widgets? =

 Well, that's the point of responsive embeds.
 You don't have to.